Complaints Policy & Procedures

 The Financial Ombudsman Service is a free service, which has been set up to resolve disputes between consumers, smaller firms, charities and trusts and financial firms.
 They can be contacted at:

-0800 0234 567 – free to landline users or 0300 1239 123 – free to most mobile users.
+Phone: 0800 0234 567 – free to landline users or 0300 1239 123 – free to most mobile users.

-Financial Ombudsman Service, Exchange Tower, London, E14 9SR
+Post: Financial Ombudsman Service, Exchange Tower, London, E14 9SR

 You must refer your complaint to the Financial Ombudsman Service within 6 months of us providing our final response.